 The woman nodded again.
 “Human hybrids.
 There are no Potacas with pure DNA at Earth anymore.”

 “We suspect the Potacas have a leader, but we cannot find her.
 She is running the show, as it were,” the woman continued.
 “The Tlalocs work for the Potacas now, rather than the other way round.”
 She paused, looking at another display.
 “Here are the coordinates for your family compound.”

 “Compound?”
 Namazu asked.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Teresa McLaughlinWrite a Review